 Why is this recipe different than Tortilla Soup

-The difference with this soup from a traditional Tortilla Soup, is not only the meat, but also this recipe does not use limes or cilantro.
+The difference between this soup from a traditional Tortilla Soup is not only the meat but also because this recipe does not use limes or cilantro.
 It also uses 18% cream as well as cream cheese to make this a creamy soup.

 I have made Tortilla Soup in the past and I love it.
 But it is usually made with shredded chicken, this recipe uses seasoned ground beef left over from taco night.
 If you just want to make the soup, you can use ground beef and taco seasoning to cook just the amount needed for the soup.